evoila/osb-example/README.md

 ## Start Custom Implementation
-To implement custom service creation behaviour implement a Service that inherits from `ExistingServiceFactory` or `OpenstackPlatformService` or start from scratch with a new CPI by Implementing the `PlatformService`.
+To implement custom service creation behaviour implement a Service that inherits from `ExistingServiceFactory` or any already supported CPI PlatformService or start from scratch with a new CPI by Implementing the `PlatformService`.
 To manipulate the service binding behaviour you can inherit from `BindingService` or `BindingServiceImpl`.
-For the full framework implementation see the documentaion in [evoila/osb-service-broker](https://github.com/evoila/osb-service-broker)
+For the full framework implementation see the documentation in [evoila/osb-docs](https://github.com/evoila/osb-docs)